mickem/nscp-docs/manual/checks.rst

 Performance data is something which a lot of people want to tweak and customize.
 And the simplest way to do so is using the perf-config command line options.
-This command line option is complicated to use as it is very free form.
+This command line option is  a bit more complicated then changing filters as it is very free form.
 It works a bit like CSS style sheets where you have selectors and lists of keys and values.
-If you are not familiar with CSS this wont matter I will try to explain the concept.
+If you are not familiar with CSS it does not matter as the similarity is very brief and we will explain how they work.
 But first lets take an example.

 A simple performance data check::